matthewsides/Networking/README.md

 Routed protocols are defined as a protocol in which data can be routed.
 The most notable protocols consist of IPv4 and IPv6.
 IPv4 is the fourth version of the Internet Protocol, used for data communication over different kinds of networks.
 Though IPv4 was recently replaced by IPv6, this was due to the limitations regarding IPv4's pool as IPv4 uses 32-bit addresses and is limited to 4,294,967,296 addresses.
+IPv6 is the new Internet protocol replacing IPv4,IPv6 uses three types of addressess, global unicast, multicast and anycast.Global unicast is essentially a public address that is globally unique in the Internet.This address is used as an identifier for a single interface, on a single node.
+A packet that is sent to a unicast address is delivered to the interface identified by that address.
+Multicast  addresses are logical identifiers for a group of hosts in a computer network that are available to process frames intended to be multicast for a designated network service.